 Our network of coaches consists of people who understand the craft of coaching and learn more about it every day.
 They form real bonds with the people they coach and this bond contributes much to their success in helping people get out of their own way.
 They incorporate ideas from a multitude of disciplines to help people realise more of their ability.
 More than simply show you some tips and tricks, they help you understand how you work, what you can improve, and more importantly how to make lasting changes for the better.

-I help people deal with fear when I coach people, teams, and organisations.
+I help people deal with fear when I coach people, teams, and organizations.
 All coaches do this.
 I often deal with this problem with a relatively simple working session that often takes less than an hour.
 If you like it, then please try this at work.

 I enjoy collaborating on decisions, but only with groups that agree to use a technique I refer to as consent-based decision making.
 I might not use that term exactly as the coiners intended, so let me explain what I mean.
 I characterize consent-based decision making by putting forth a proposal, then looking for reasoned objections….
 Read more…